 6 But we sailed from Philippi after the days of Unleavened Bread….

-We also know that the Apostle Shaul continued to observe the Israelite Festival of the Pentecost on the Hebrew calendar.
+We also know that the Apostle Shaul continued to observe the Israelite Feast of the Pentecost on the Hebrew calendar.

 Qorintim Aleph (1st Corinthians) 16:8

 8 But I will remain in Ephesus until Pentecost….

 We know that Shaul kept Pentecost on the Hebrew Calendar (rather than on the Roman Christian one) because he went up to Jerusalem (and not Rome).